 However, saying that, I never felt more confident in my body than when I was pregnant.
 I loved watching my belly grow and most days I felt beautiful.

 Even after giving birth, I felt confident in my body.
 I was proud of my stretch marks.
 My body had just done this amazing thing of growing and birthing a baby, how could I dislike it?

 Now though, I’m back to hating my body.
 I can’t see anything positive about it.
-All I can see are stretch marks, lumps and bumps and fat, fat, fat.
+All I can see are stretch marks, bad skin condition, lumps and bumps and fat, fat, fat.
 I feel ugly.
 But why?
 Just because I’m a bigger size than before?
 Why should that make any difference to how confident and pretty I feel?